It's NOT Your Resume, It's YOU

 Your objective is to provide something of value the client can review to realize you do know what you’re talking about and can be trusted.
 Share these samples when you first meet, remind them about the samples during your follow ups and if a client has questions during the hiring process answer them and direct them to your samples.

 Build trust 24/7.
-The number one objection freelancers face with employers is lack of trust.
-It makes sense, as a freelancer you are rarely in contact with employers, they don’t know what you’re doing or not doing.
+The number one objection freelancers face with clients is lack of trust.
+It makes sense, as a freelancer you are rarely in contact with clients, they don’t know what you’re doing or not doing.
 Find ways to get rid of this feeling.
 Bridge a connection between you and others and you’ll be getting steady work.